Modelling Concurrency with Comtraces and Generalized Comtraces: Maximally Concurrent and Canonical Representations

-Having a unique representation is often very useful in proving properties about g-comtraces since it allows us to \emph{uniquely identify} a g-comtrace.
-Furthermore, to be really useful in proofs, a unique representation must also have an easy to handle definition.
-For g-comtraces we can get unique representation by introducing some total ordering of steps and then apply this ordering on either GMC-forms or MC-forms.
-To achieve this purpose, we just need an arbitrary total order on the set of events $E$.
-However the definition of GMC-form is local (step by step) and easier to handle than the definition of MC-form, which is global as it requires comparing the lengths of all step sequences in a given g-comtrace.
-Because of ``greediness'', ordering different GMC-representations is also simpler than ordering different MC-representations.
-Hence, we will base our unique representation on the idea of GMC-form.
+Having a canonical (unique) representation is often useful in proving properties about g-comtraces since it allows us to \emph{uniquely identify} a g-comtrace.
+Furthermore, to be really useful in proofs, a canonical representation should be easy to construct and manipulate.
+For g-comtraces, it turns out that a natural way to get a canonical representation is: fix a total order on the alphabet, extend it to a lexicographical ordering on step sequences, and then simply choose the lexicographically least element.